ewha-mmai/ewha-mmai.github.io/_pages/about.md

 **Recruiting Undergraduate Interns/ Graduate Students**:
-We are looking for undergraduate interns, and graduate students to collaborate with!
+We are looking for undergraduate interns, and graduate students to research with!
 If you are interested in doing cool multimodal learning research, please send your CV and GPA to <a href="mailto:lee.jiyoung@ewha.ac.kr"><i class="fa-solid fa-envelope"></i></a>.

 &nbsp;